The Wordmark Logo

 Examples and advantages of wordmarks

-For inspiration, take a look at the logo wordmark examples below.
-From beauty and fashion wordmarks to tech products (digital or analog), these types of logos are modern.
+For inspiration, take a look at the logo wordmark examples above.
+From beauty and fashion wordmarks to tech products (digital or analog), these types of logos easily look like modern logos.

-When looking for fonts for logo designs, pick a typeface that reflects your brand positioning and stands out among your competitors.
+When checking out fonts for logo designs, pick a typeface that reflects your brand positioning and stands out among your competitors.

-The advantage of going for a wordmark logo design is that you could select a stronger, more unique typeface as your logo font.
+The advantage of going for a wordmark logo design is that you can select a stronger, more unique typeface as your logo font.
 When you have a symbol and a wordmark, both should be balanced and visually support each other as opposed to competing with one another.
 Often, that means that you have a stronger symbol and a typeface that fits in rather than one that has too much character.
-However, for wordmark logos, type with character or a letter that stands out will make a logo more memorable.
+But, for wordmark logos, a typeface with character or a letter that stands out will make a logo more memorable.

 Evolution of wordmark design

-Within wordmark design itself, the trend for the past decade has been to use more geometric, grotesque (used synonymously for sans-serif fonts; when they first appeared, sans-serif fonts were considered ugly) fonts.
+Within wordmark design itself, the trend for the past decade has been to use more geometric, grotesque (used synonymously for sans-serif fonts; when they first appeared, sans-serif fonts were considered ugly aka grotesque) fonts.
 Sans-serif fonts feel more approachable, younger, and no-fuss.
 They’re confident, straightforward, and simple.

 Many designers and brand specialists commiserate this trend because historic brands lose their connection to heritage and, with it, brand recognition value.